What does it mean when a submission is withdrawn?

 You can view the steps to withdraw a submission here.
 Once withdrawn, a submission can be re-inserted by the authors up until the submission deadline.
 After this point, only administrators can re-insert the submission.

-After the review in Programme, withdrawn submissions will appear as below:
+After the review in Final Submissions, withdrawn submissions will appear as below:

 If you withdraw your submission but still want to present it at the conference, you can reinsert it.
 Click on the title of the submission and scroll down to select 'Reinsert'.